w3f/Grants-Program/applications/ismp.md

 | **1d.** | RPC | This sub-crate will allow for users to query relevant ISMP data over RPC. |
 | **1e.** | Runtime-APIs | This sub-crate will expose relevant ISMP data from the runtime through runtime APIS. |
 | **1f.** | Benchmarks | We will benchmark pallet-ismp, providing a benchmark crate for parachain teams to run so as to generate the proper weights for their runtime. |

+## Future Plans
+We recognize the significant benefits that pallet-ismp offers to the ecosystem, and therefore, after the grant completion we plan to continue providing maintenance through the Web3 Maintenance grants.

 ## Additional Information :heavy_plus_sign: